This Day In Music: November 20

 November 20, 1981 ~ Rock, hard rock, heavy metal singer, songwriter Ronnie Romero born in Santiago, Chile ~ Perhaps best known as lead singer of Rainbow since 2015.
 Has also worked with Santelmo, Aria Inferno, Voces Del Rock, the Lords Of Black, Walter Giardino's Temple, the Ferrymen, Coreleoni, Vandenberg, the Michael Schenker Group, Intelligent Music Project, Sunstorm, and others

-November 20, 1981 ~ Indie rock, indie folk singer, guitarist, songwriter Scott Hutchison, full name Scott John Hutchison, born in Edinburgh, UK ~ Founding member, frontman, primary songwriter for Frightened Rabbit, with whom he recorded about half a dozen albums.
+November 20, 1981 ~ Indie rock, indie folk singer, guitarist Scott Hutchison, full name Scott John Hutchison, born in Edinburgh, UK ~ Founding member, frontman, primary songwriter for Frightened Rabbit, with whom he recorded about half a dozen albums.
 The band, which includes his brother Grant Hutchison on drums, is known for their sparse arrangements and Hutchison's plaintive singing.
 They are especially acclaimed for their The Midnight Organ Fight album released in 2008.
 Following a social media post, stating: “Be so good to everyone you love.
 It's not a given.
 I'm so annoyed that it's not.
 I didn't live by that standard and it kills me.
 Please, hug your loved ones,” and a second post “I'm away now.
 Thanks”, Hutchinson would go missing.
 His body would be discovered the next day by police ~ Hutchinson passed away in 2018

 November 20, 1978 ~ Composer Chris Opperman born in New York, New York, USA ~ Best known for his association with Steve Vai and Mike Keneally, including orchestrating their music for performances with het Metropole Orkest.
 Has also worked with Beer For Dolphins.
 Acclaimed as a solo artist though, starting with 1998's Oppy Music Vol.1 (Purple Crayon), merging alternative rock with heavy influences from 20th-century composers such as Arnold Schoenberg, Igor Stravinsky, Anton Webern and Frank Zappa

-November 20, 1977 ~ Country, neotraditionalist, gospel singer, guitarist, songwriter Josh Turner born in Hannah, South Carolina, USA ~ Rooted in church gospel, founding the gospel quartet Thankful Hearts in his youth.
+November 20, 1977 ~ Country, neotraditionalist country, gospel singer, guitarist Josh Turner born in Hannah, South Carolina, USA ~ Rooted in church gospel, founding the gospel quartet Thankful Hearts in his youth.
 Moved to Nashville to pursue a career in music, debuting his self-penned Long Black Train at the Grand Ole Opry in 2001, receiving a standing ovation.
 The song would also serve as the title track and second single of his 2003 debut album, instantly propelling him to national fame.
 Turner would continue to record to critical acclaim and commercial success, regularly reaching the higher echelons of the Billboard Country charts with songs such as Your Man, Would You Go With Me, Firecracker, Why Don't We Just Dance, All Over Me and Hometown Girl

 November 20, 1977 ~ Rock, experimental rock, jazz, classical, opera singer, producer, film composer Lorenzo Esposito Fornasari born in Bologna, Italy ~ Notably a member of Obake, alongside Massimo Pupillo and Eraldo Bernocchi, Balázs Pándi.
 Wrote the soundtrack for the 2009 La Torre Riflette video installation.
-Has collaborated in one role or another with numerous artists including Bill Laswell, System Of A Down's Serj Tarkian, Nils Petter Molvær, Eivind Sarset, Jamie Saft, Porcupine Tree's Colin Edwin, Markus Stockhausen, Trevor Dunn, Giovanni Lindo Ferretti, Cristina Donà, Gianluca Petrella, Stale Storløkken, Hamid Drake, and others
+Has collaborated in one role or another with numerous artists including Bill Laswell, System Of A Down's Serj Tarkian, Nils Petter Molvær, Eivind Sarset, Jamie Saft, Porcupine Tree's Colin Edwin, Markus Stockhausen, Trevor Dunn, Giovanni Lindo Ferretti, Cristina Donà, Gianluca Petrella, Stale Storløkken, and Hamid Drake

 November 20, 1975 ~ Singer Dierks Bentley, full name Frederick Dierks Bentley, born in Phoenix, Arizona, USA ~ Released his eponymous Dierks Bentley debut album in 2003, spawning the Billboard Country No.1 hit What Was I Thinkin'.
 Has consistently recorded to critical acclaim and chart success since, racking up several more country charttoppers including Come A Little Closer, Settle For A Slowdown, Feel That Fire, Home and Somewhere On A Beach

 November 20, 1975 ~ Anti-folk, folk punk, indie rock singer, songwriter Jeffrey Lewis born in New York, New York, USA ~ Emerged from the 1990s anti-folk movement in New York.
 Released his full-length The Last Time I Did Acid I Went Insane debut album in 2001.
 Praised for his literate songwriting, often showing self-deprecating humor, and an off-kilter singing style.
 Has opened for the likes of Stephen Malkmus, Devendra Banhart, Jarvis Cocker, Frank Black, and Cornershop.
-Has collaborated with the Bundles, Kimya Dawson, Diane Cluck, and others.
+Has collaborated with the Bundles, Kimya Dawson, and Diane Cluck.
 Lewis is also known as a comic book artist

 November 20, 1971 ~ Punk rock, alternative rock, hip-hop bassist, guitarist, singer Rob Johnson, full name Robert Arthur Johnson, born in Edmonton, Canada ~ Played in local bands until joining skate punk band the Wheat Chiefs in 1992 and later the same year SNFU.
 Sang lead on Gaggle Of Friends of the 1996 FYULABA.
 Also known under the moniker Freshbread in several hip-hop projects.
 Founded hard rock band Air Raid Siren with drummer Sean Stubbs

 November 20, 1970 ~ Jazz saxophonist Don Stovall passed away ~ Started on the riverboats in the 1920s with Dewey Jackson and Fate Marable.
 Would go on to become one of the great alto-saxophonists of the 1940s, working with the likes of Sammy Price, Snub Mosley, Eddie Durham, Cootie Williams, and Red Allen.
-Retiring from music altogether at his prime by the early 1950s, Stovall has sadly been largely forgotten ~ Stovall was born in 1913
+Retiring from music altogether at his prime by the early-1950s, Stovall has sadly been largely forgotten ~ Stovall was born in 1913

 November 20, 1970 ~ Psychedelic rock, experimental, anti-folk, rock percussionist, guitarist Joel Gion born ~ Best known as tambourine player for the Brian Jonestown Massacre from 1994 through 1999, rejoining on occasion in later years.
 Has also recorded as a solo artist, his 2014 Apple Bonkers album co-produced by Jonestown members Collin Hegna and Rob Campanella

 November 20, 1970 ~ Malik Isaak Taylor, commonly known as rapper Phife Dawg born in Brooklyn, New York, USA ~ Reformed hip-hop, bridging the gap between jazz and hip-hop and paving the way for alternative hip-hop, in the 1990s as member of A Tribe Called Quest alongside Q-Tip and Ali Shaheed Muhammad, Jarobi White.
 Well known songs include I Left My Wallet In El Segundo, Bonita Applebum, Can I Kick It, Check The Rhime, Jazz (We've Got), Scenario featuring Leaders Of The New School, Electric Relaxation, and Stressed Out featuring Faith Evans.
-Following the disbandement in the late 1990s Taylor released a solo solo album, 2000's Ventilation (Da LP), and would become an in-demand collaborator working with numerous artists from rap, hip-hop, spoken word and R&B ~ Taylor passed away in 2016
+Following the disbandement in the late-1990s Taylor released a solo solo album, 2000's Ventilation (Da LP), and would become an in-demand collaborator working with numerous artists from rap, hip-hop, spoken word and R&B ~ Taylor passed away in 2016

 November 20, 1967 ~ Fazli Teoman Yakupogiu, mononymously known as rock singer, songwriter Teoman, born in Alucra, Turkey ~ Active since the mid-1980s.
 Member of Mirage.
 As a solo artist broke through in 1996 with the song Ne Ekmek Ne De Su and has recorded to warm reception and commercial succes since.
 Well known songs include Paramparca, Sende Once Senden Sonra, 17 and Papatya, the latter notably featuring backing vocals from rock singer Özlem Tekin